bdxio/bdxio-yt-publisher/README.md

 If you plan to use Docker just run `./build.sh` to build the image.

-First you'll need two runtime requirements (unless you want to use Docker, see below):
+Otherwise you'll need two runtime requirements :

   1. [youtube-dl](https://rg3.github.io/youtube-dl/), used to download rooms streams
   2. [ffpmeg](https://ffmpeg.org/) v3.4+, used to extract talks from streams